KieraConway/CSC718/Project/outputFile.md

 > ./proj_seq -h

-	A Sequential Program for finding occurrences of a specified string in a large file ver 1.0, 2022
+	A Sequential Program for finding occurrences of a specified search term in a large file ver 1.0, 2022

 	Usage: proj_seq -h -c -v -f <file> -s <string>